Barbiemolly/news-app/readme.md

 ### 🔐 Important: Set Your Own MariaDB Password
 For security and compatibility:

-Replace all occurrences of "password" with your own secure password.
+Replace all occurrences of "yourpassword" with your own secure password.

 This applies to both: